Juliocesar-sec/Firewall/README.md

 Change from 22 to something like 2222 or 2244 to reduce automated bot scans.

-6.Add extra layers of security:
+6. Add extra layers of security:

 .
 Enable Fail2Ban or similar tools to automatically block repeated failed login attempts.
 .
 Use two-factor authentication (2FA/MFA) with tools like Google Authenticator.